Kendall Gott: U.S. Army, 1978-2000

 Gott enlisted in the US Army and served in Germany with the 3rd Armored Division in Frankfurt as an Intelligence Analyst.
 He temporarily left the service in 1981, joined ROTC, and attained a BA in history from Western Illinois University in 1983.
 He returned to the Army and was assigned to Baumholder, Germany as a 2nd Lieutenant in Armor.
 At the end of this tour Gott reluctantly returned to the Military Intelligence branch after experiencing significant hearing loss.
 His specialties in that field were Analyst and Counterintelligence.

 Gott held a variety of staff and command positions and was stationed stateside at Fort Huachuca, AZ; Picatinny Arsenal, NJ; Fort Polk, LA; Fort Leavenworth, KS; and Fort Gordon, GA.
 He completed three tours in Germany in Frankfurt, Baumholder, and Nürnberg, and completed a "short tour" at Soto Cano Air Base in Honduras.
 At Fort Polk he was seriously injured during a parachute jump, with the residual physical effects plaguing him to this day.
 He earned a Masters of Military Art and Science (MMAS) from the US Army Command and General Staff College in 1998.
 Gott retired as a Major(Promotable).

 His combat experience consists of the Persian Gulf War (Desert Storm) with the 2nd Armored Cavalry Regiment and Operation Desert Fox with the 513th Military Intelligence Brigade.

 Post army 2000-2002

 Like many Army retirees, Gott faced challenges in adjusting to civilian life.
 While living in Martinez, Georgia he worked for a brief time as a defense contractor and as a high school teacher.
-He was an adjunct professor of history at Augusta State University for four years and concurrently at the Georgia Military College for one.
+He was an adjunct professor of history at Augusta State University for four years and concurrently at the Georgia Military College for two years.
 A break-up of the family precipitated his return to his adopted home state of Kansas.